What is a non-competition contract?

 It is in the interest of an employer to prevent business secrets, customer files, and information about procedures and internal know how from ending up with the competitor.
 Under Dutch law, it is possible to include a non-competition or non-competition clause in the employment contract.
 An employee has an interest in being completely free to go wherever he wants after his employment.
 In fact, the right to work is a fundamental right, which is laid down, inter alia, in the Universal Declaration of Human Rights and the European Social Charter.
 This is therefore a typical case of conflicting interests.
 Every country has its own solution when it comes down to the validity of non-compete clauses.
-How is that arranged in the Netherlands?
+How is that arranged under Netherlands law?

 The formal requirements set by law are that a non-competition clause can only be agreed with an adult employee and must be agreed in writing.
 An additional requirement is imposed on a non-competition clause in a fixed-term employment contract.
 When entering into the non-competition clause, the employer must then provide written reasons for the non-competition clause stating and explaining that it is necessary due to compelling business interests or service interests.